-“Let us just go to Digha” is all what the travel passionate people care for here.
-Of course, this applies for the people who are in close proximity of the place unless you really want to discover yourself in a new heaven-like place even if you live far.
+“Let us just go to Digha” is all that the travel passionate people care for here.
+Of course, this applies to the people who are in close proximity to the place unless you really want to discover yourself in a new heaven-like place even if you live far.

-Being a coastal town , Digha can be extremely humid in the rainy season as well as summers.
-So as per the Digha travel guide, the best time to visit it is in winters or at least nearing the winter months i.e October to February.
+Being a coastal town, Digha can be extremely humid in the rainy season as well as in summers.
+So as per the Digha travel guide, the best time to visit it is in the winter or at least nearing the winter months i.e October to February.

 As per the Digha travel guide, the best mode of travel to Digha is via road.
-Usually there are two main connecting roads to the other parts of the state from Digha.
-One which is directly connecting Kolkata and the other one is actually joins to NH2 near Raniganj via Kharagpur.
+Usually, there are two main connecting roads to the other parts of the state from Digha.
+One is directly connecting Kolkata, and the other one is actually joined to NH2 near Raniganj via Kharagpur.

-If road travel is not what you intend to opt for, then another great alternative will be travelling by train.
-Hats off to Indian Railways for connecting us with even the most remote places of the country.
+If road travel is not what you intend to opt for, then another great alternative is travelling by train.
+Hats off to the Indian Railways for connecting us with even the most remote places of the country.
 It almost seems like it has stitched and kept the country intact.

 Digha Travel Guide: Budget Plan for First Time Travelers

-Taking a train from Kolkata to Digha will be in the Price Range of -Rs.100 to Rs.1100 per person depending upon the type of seating you choose where the least priced ticket is for a non-AC second-class seater and the highest priced ticket is the AC-Executive Class seater where catering is included and first-class service is provided.
+Taking a train from Kolkata to Digha will be in the Price Range of Rs.100 to Rs.1100 per person, depending upon the type of seating you choose.
+The least priced ticket is for a non-AC second-class seater, and the highest-priced ticket is the AC-Executive Class seater where catering is included, and the first-class service is provided.

-You can also opt for bus service from Kolkata to Digha where the price range of ticket is Rs.125 to Rs.400 per person where the least priced ticket is for Government transportation buses and the highest priced ticket is by luxury full-AC private semi-sleeper buses.
+You can also opt for bus service from Kolkata to Digha, where the price range of ticket is Rs.125 to Rs.400 per person.
+The least priced ticket is for Government transportation buses, and the highest priced ticket is by luxury full-AC private semi-sleeper buses.

-Of course, there are other places from where people can travel to Digha but via Kolkata is the most popular route and hence you should chose this option.
+Of course, there are other places where people can travel to Digha from, but via Kolkata is the most popular route and hence, you should choose this option.

-Please make sure that you travel in a way that you directly reach Digha and don’t go the nearest place first.
-Else, you’ll waste money and time both.
+Please make sure that you travel in a way that you directly reach Digha and don’t go to the nearest place first.
+Else, you’ll waste both money and time.

-For a typical 4 Night-5 day getaway Digha trip experience, you may look forward to something which will cost you around Rs.3000 and up.
+For a typical 4 night-5 day Digha trip experience, you may look forward to something which will cost you around Rs.3000 and up.
 This is actually cheap for a beach town.
-This predictive price is based on lodging for 3 people in a hotel.
-This means that it will cost about 1000 INR per person.
+This predictive price is based on lodging for 3 people in a hotel, meaning that it will cost about 1000 INR per person.

 Food is very cheap in this town compared to any other beach town in India.
-You may look forward to spend something less than Rs.500 per day per person.
+You may look forward to spending anything less than Rs.500 per day per person.

 Digha Travel Guide: Activities and Sight Seeing